-30 different Calgary Woman featured in crossroads the Wheel of Women installation.
+30 different Calgary WomEn ARE featured In the Wheel of Women installation at crossroads.
 These women were chosen for their contributions to Calgary in various fields, making Calgary the city it is today.

 Dr. Leona Flegal Paterson

 Music and Speech Teacher